demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-spreadsheet-update
 ***
-This is a costume update command, inorder to apply any of the Google Sheets API options.
+This is a custom update command, used to apply any of the Google Sheets API options.
 Applies one or more updates to the spreadsheet.
 Each request is validated before being applied.
-If any request is not valid then the entire request will fail and nothing will be applied.
+If any request is not valid, the entire request will fail and nothing will be applied.

 #### Base Command